Probing primordial black holes with anisotropies in stochastic gravitational-wave background: Theoretical results

 \section{Theoretical results}

 Fig.~\ref{fig:1} depicts the isotropic component of the signal, i.e. the monopole $\overbar{\Omega}$ of the \ac{SGWB}, originating from \acs{PBH} (red solid curve) and \acs{ABH} (blue solid curve) binaries.
 The overall shapes of these two curves are identical due to our assumption of a monochromatic \ac{BH} mass function, while the amplitudes are different.
-Such difference in spectral amplitudes can be traced back to the difference in merger rates as a function of redshift.
+Such differences in spectral amplitudes can be traced back to the difference in merger rates as a function of redshift.
 This is encoded in Eq.~(\ref{eq:ax}), which we depict as a function of $z$ in Fig.~\ref{fig:2} (the coloring of curves is consistent with that of Fig.~\ref{fig:1}).
 From these two figures it is clear that the energy density of \ac{SGWB} is mainly contributed by low-redshift \acs{BBH}s.
 This is an expected result since the \acp{GW} emitted from high-redshift sources are significantly diluted due to the cosmic expansion.
 This also implies that if the local merger rates of \acp{PBH} and \acp{ABH} are identical, it would be challenging to discriminate the corresponding monopoles \cite{Mukherjee:2021ags}.
+The time dependence of the astrophysical kernel $\mathcal{A}_{\mathrm{PBH}}(\eta)$ is determined in terms of $a(\eta)$, $\mathcal{R}$ and $\mathrm{d}E_s/\mathrm{d}\nu_s$ [see Eq.~(\ref{eq:ax})].
+The scale factor is given by $(1+z)^{-1}$, in matter domination the second one scales as $t^{-34/37}\propto (1+z)^{51/37}$.
+Finally, the redshifted \ac{GW} energy scales as $(1+z)^{-1/3}$.
+Combining we find $(1+z)^{5/111}\simeq(1+z)^{0.045}$, implying an almost flat curve in Fig.~\ref{fig:2}.
+In contrast, the ABH kernel $\mathcal{A}_{\mathrm{ABH}}$ has a single peak corresponding to the peak in the comoving merger rate in Fig.~\ref{fig:0}.